Medical Inequalities in Indigenous Communities

 Insufficient healthcare resources and infrastructure lead to significant inequality.
 This lack of resources results in inadequate treatment and care, disproportionately affecting marginalized communities.
 It's not just a rural issue; the roots often lie in historical injustices, including colonialism, which left lasting economic and structural disparities.
 These historical factors have contributed to the unequal distribution of healthcare facilities, trained professionals, and essential services, perpetuating health inequities.
 Addressing these issues requires acknowledging this history and investing in equitable healthcare access for all communities.

-Lack of Infrastructure & Medical professions
+Lack of Infrastructure and Medical professionals

 Systemic Racism